birkin/fcrepo4-vagrant_experimentation/notes_fedora_day.md

 - no versioning currently? -- no, there is, it's just that the current syntax may be replaced with a standard versioning syntax.

 - audit service says tracks internal repo events plus external events -- what are some common external events?
+Oh, the external events are things triggered by a user, internal are things that fedora triggers itself internally

 - projection -- if a change is made to a projected resource, does fedora auditing/versioning get triggered? -- No

+- karaf seems really cool -- what other kinds of services can be run in it that traditionally use jetty or tomcat?

 ---